Generalized inverse diagrams in tribes: Examples

 In this section, we consider a group $G$ (seen as one-object category).
 With $G_0 := *$ the terminal category, and with the unique functor $G_0 \to G$, the condition of the first section is satisfied.

-Following our notation, the category $\mathbf{D}_G$ has objects the arrows $g : * \to *$ corresponding to a "free" automorphism $g$ of the object $*$ of $G$, that is to the elements of $G$, except for the identity element that corresponds to the identity arrow $id_* : * \to *$.
+The category $\mathbf{D}_G$, constructed from $G_0 \to G$, has objects the arrows $g : * \to *$ corresponding to a "free" automorphism $g$ of the object $*$ of $G$, that is to the elements of $G$, except for the identity element that corresponds to the identity arrow $id_* : * \to *$.
 It is easy to see that there are no morphisms between two of these arrows corresponding to non-identity elements of $G$, and that for any such element $g \in G$, there are exactly two arrows from the identity, as pictured below.

 In particular, when $G$ has only one non-identity element, the category $\mathbf{D}_G^{op}$ is given by two objects and two parallel arrows between them.

 Given a tribe $\mathcal{T}$, we have established in \cref{main_result} that $\mathcal{T}^{G^{op}}$ also has a tribe structure.
 Given an object $X$ in $\mathcal{T}^{G^{op}}$, which is nothing but an object $x$ of $\mathcal{T}$ together with an action of $G(^{op})$ on it, the object $p^* X$ of $\mathcal{T}^{\mathbf{D}_G^{op}}$ is the diagram